George H. Ludwig: Goddard Space Flight Center

 Upon completing his doctorate in 1960, from the University of Iowa, Dr. Ludwig joined the Goddard Space Flight Center (GSFC) in Greenbelt, MD as chief of the new fields and particles instrumentation section.
 The Goddard Space Flight Center (GSFC) was established on May 1, 1959, as NASA's first space flight center and research laboratory.
 Its first 157 employees were transferred from the United States Navy's Project Vanguard, but continued their work at the Naval Research Laboratory in Washington, D.C., while the center was under construction.

 Dr. Ludwig served as Project Scientist for NASA's Orbiting Geophysical Observatory 1, 3 and 5, nicknamed "Street-Car", which carried more than 60 instruments to conduct a wide variety of space science investigations.

 NOAA

 In 1972, Dr. Ludwig joined the National Oceanic and Atmospheric Administration, which was created in 1970.
-Over the next ten years working in Washington D.C. and Boulder, Colorado, he directed the design, construction, and check-out of the Television Infrared Observation Satellite TIROS-N/NOAA polar-orbiting satellite system and many of the evolutionary improvements to the Geostationary Operational Environmental Satellite (GOES) system.
+Over the next ten years working in Washington, D.C., and Boulder, Colorado, he directed the design, construction, and check-out of the Television Infrared Observation Satellite TIROS-N/NOAA polar-orbiting satellite system and many of the evolutionary improvements to the Geostationary Operational Environmental Satellite (GOES) system.

 NASA

-Dr. Ludwig returned to NASA as the Assistant Chief Scientist, NASA, Washington DC.
+Dr. Ludwig returned to NASA as the Assistant Chief Scientist, NASA, Washington, D.C.
 He directed a critical examination of NASA space research data management.
 He retired in 1984.